CENTRAL AMERICA WAR (1979-1992)

 U.S. military members who deployed to Honduras during the C. A. War do not have these deployments or related awards listed in their official military records.
 Imminent Danger Pay (IDP) was not authorized.

-The following DoD report clearly establishes imminent danger in Honduras:
+However, the following DoD report clearly establishes imminent danger in Honduras:

 9 Dec 83 Defense Intelligence Agency report; Subj: DIA TERRORISM WARNING REPORT 83-1 FOR US FORCES LOCATED IN HONDURAS 1.
 DIA ASSESSES AVAILABLE INFORMATION ON TERRORIST CAPABILITIES AND INTENTIONS AGAINST US FORCES LOCATED IN HONDURAS AS SUFFICIENTLY SERIOUS TO WARRANT HEIGHTENED COMMAND ATTENTION AND SECURITY PRECAUTIONS.
 2. …AN INCREASING POSSIBILITY OF AN ATTACK AGAINST US MILITARY PERSONNEL IN HONDURAS… 4. …US FORCES IN HONDURAS FACE A HEIGHTENED THREAT…THE HONDURAS LEFT PROBABLY FEELS PRESSURE TO PERFORM SOME “OFFENSIVE ACTION” AGAINST THE US…US FORCES IN HONDURAS SHOULD EXERCISE CAUTION AND MAINTAIN INCREASED SECURITY AWARENESS…